zuoxinian/CCS/projects/chartdemo/README.md

 e&f) By obtaining normative features with reference to the normative trajectory, the hidden distinction between the two groups is revealed on the 2-dimensional plane with the two normative axes, which is clear even with a small sample size as in panel e.

-### Animations that show distributions of samples in panels c, d and processes of transforming raw feature scores into normative feature scores are provided here.
+### Animations that show distributions of samples in panels c, d and processes of transforming raw feature scores into normative feature scores are provided below in both 2D and 3D space.